apollographql/router/NEXT_CHANGELOG.md

 ## ❗ BREAKING ❗

-### Preserve Plugin response Vary headers([PR #1660](https://github.com/apollographql/router/issues/1297))
+### Preserve plugin response `Vary` headers([PR #1660](https://github.com/apollographql/router/issues/1297))

 It is now possible to set a `Vary` header in a client response from a plugin.

-Note: This is a breaking change because the prior behaviour provided three default Vary headers and we've had to drop those to enable this change.
-If, after all plugin processing, there is no Vary header, the router will add one with a value of "origin".
+> Note: This is a breaking change because the prior behaviour provided three default `Vary` headers and we've had to drop those to enable this change.
+If, after all plugin processing, there is no `Vary` header, the router will add one with a value of "`origin`", as is best-practice for cache control headers with CORS.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/1660

-### Fix the supported defer specification version to 20220824 ([PR #1652](https://github.com/apollographql/router/issues/1652))
+### Fix the supported defer specification version to `20220824` ([PR #1652](https://github.com/apollographql/router/issues/1652))

 Since the router will ship before the `@defer` specification is done, we add a parameter to the `Accept` and `Content-Type` headers to indicate which specification version is accepted.

 The specification is fixed to [graphql/graphql-spec@01d7b98](https://github.com/graphql/graphql-spec/commit/01d7b98f04810c9a9db4c0e53d3c4d54dbf10b82)